kon-ham/kon-ham.github.io/_posts/2022-03-09-becoming-a-technical-leader-ch2.md

 > "My own faith says that there really is a better way, a way that can
 > be learned and practiced by one person without harm to others.
 I also
-> believe that all people ca learn the problem-solving leadership style,
+> believe that all people can learn the problem-solving leadership style,
 > even if they were discouraged as children or adults.
 That's the
 > problem I'm working on, and that's why I've written this book."